dmitribodiu/90-days-challenge/first_two_weeks/algorithms.md

     return result;
 }

-// another solution is creating an array from string sorting it
+// another solution is creating an array from string
 // and searching for equal subsequent characters

 // another solution